-There are plenty of videos throughout history that we didn’t cover but that doesn’t make them any less important or significant.
+There are plenty of videos throughout history that I didn’t cover but that doesn’t make them any less important or significant.
 If any particular video comes to your mind while reading this, head over to our video on YouTube and throw it in the comments.
-If there’s enough interest, we may consider a Part 2.
+If there’s enough interest, I may consider a Part 2.

 The power of video cannot be understated.
 Contact us to see what video can do for your brand or business.

 Some simple methods and tools to help you get started recording serviceably commercial grade vocal recordings.

 By recognizing the benefits of embracing change and developing new skills, we can challenge our limiting beliefs and begin cultivating a growth mindset.

 By adopting tools like blue light glasses, we ensure that our health isn’t the price we pay for progress.
 Seeing is believing!